za/tango_with_django_book/17/chapters/login.rst

 .. code-block:: python

 	def user_login(request):
-	    # Like before, obtain the context for the user's request.
-	    context = RequestContext(request)

 	    # If the request is a HTTP POST, try to pull out the relevant information.
 	    if request.method == 'POST':